Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

 My Trendline Trading Strategy for Large Caps

 Now that you know how to read the lines and even draw the trend lines on your charts, all you need is a strategy.
-Here’s my trading strategy that I personally use to trade large-cap stocks such as Tesla, Nvidia and many others.
+Here’s the trendline trading strategy that I personally use to trade large-cap stocks such as Tesla, Nvidia and many others.

 I'm going to demonstrate this trendline strategy in two different scenarios: one is a downtrend continuation, while the other is a downtrend breakout.